 So, what is the difference?

-The main difference, then, between a wiki and a blog becomes the layout and organization of content.
+The main difference, then, between a wiki and a blog becomes the layout and organisation of content.
 With blogs, content is organised according to chronology (most recent articles shown first, usually) and it can be categorised and tagged to make it easier for users to find.
 This makes blogs good for documenting changes over time and for reflective learning.

 The open style of a wiki means that content can be organised in whatever way the users choose – which can make it hard to navigate and make sense of.
 A lot of learning takes place, however, in wiki tasks in which learners are challenged to organise and present their content in an informative and user-friendly way to an audience.